last72/csg2431at1st/README.md

 * Actual time taken: About 2 Hours (03/10/2018)

 ### Advanced Search Capabilities (Mark 6)
-- [ ] Feature: Create advanced search feature that can use director, summary, release year, or duration search.
+- [X] Feature: Create advanced search feature that can use director, summary, release year, or duration search.
-* Actual time taken: 2 Hours (03/10/2018) + alpha
+* Actual time taken: 2 Hours (03/10/2018) + 30 Minutes (04/10/2018)

 * Things need to be fixed: more than/exact/less than option in duration and release year. (php/advancedsearchresult.php)